 OCU was founded in 1948 as Circleville Bible College for the purpose of educating clergy for the Churches of Christ in Christian Union.
-While remaining true to its founders' vision, Ohio Christian University has expanded its outreach by becoming accredited by the Higher Learning Commission of the North Central Association and the Association for Biblical Higher Education and adding associate, bachelor, and master's degree programs in disciplines such as agribusiness, business administration, disaster management, psychology, and substance abuse counseling.
+While remaining true to its founders' vision, Ohio Christian University has expanded its outreach by becoming accredited by the Higher Learning Commission and the Association for Biblical Higher Education and adding associate, bachelor, and master's degree programs in disciplines such as business and government, emergency management & business, psychology, substance abuse counseling, and human services.

 Ohio Christian University's main campus is located in Circleville, Ohio.
 Students enrolled in our traditional undergraduate program attend classes and reside on campus in Circleville, Ohio.
-Our adult degree program offers several campus locations in the surrounding region as well as online options.
+Our adult degree program offers several campus locations in Ohio and Georgia as well as online options.

 1476 Lancaster Pike (view map)

 - More than 4,000 students are enrolled, with approximately 500 students in the traditional undergraduate program.

 - Female/Male Ratio: 64% female and 37% male

 - 94% of First time, full time students receive Financial Aid

 - Ohio Christian University is accredited by The Higher Learning Commission, Teacher Education Accreditation Council, Association for Biblical Higher Education, and Ohio Board of Regents. (see complete list of recognitions)